yeabmelaku/yeabmelaku/README.md

 ## 🚀 About Me

-🎓 **Computer Science Student** passionate about solving real-world problems with technology.
+🎓 **Computer Science Gratuate** passionate about solving real-world problems with technology.
 💻 Skilled in **React, Node.js,ReactNative.js JavaScript, Python, Java, HTML, and CSS.**
 🚀 Always learning new technologies and building exciting projects.